 Rethink Your Goals

-Once you realize why your product failed, it’s time to set attainable goals.
+Once you realize why your product failed and adjusted to how to deal with failure, it’s time to set attainable goals.
 You might have set high goals on your last product, which might have been one of the reasons why your product failed.
 Consider resources when setting goals and make sure that it is possible to achieve within the given timeframe.

 Take failure as a lesson learned and commit yourself to make sure that these mistakes don’t repeat themselves.
 Of course, don’t obsess over the mistakes by devoting your attention to preventing them.
 Take your failures with an open mind and be the best version of yourself.